ANAN-7000DLE MK-II Initial Setup

 Setting or changing the IP Address / Updating Firmware

 There is a bootloader slide switch at the bottom underside of the transceiver.
 It is not marked.
 I placed two labels at this switch to indicate the mode.
-The bootloader mode is when the switch is moved to the center of the radio.
+On my radio the bootloader mode is invoked when the switch is moved to the center of the radio.
 Normal mode is with the switch towards the outside edge of the radio.
 You would need to move this switch to the bootloader mode to change things like the IP address or to load firmware.
+I have read in the forums that this switch may be installed either way at the factory.
+You should determine the positions for your particular radio and label the switch to avoid confusion later.

 If for some reason the transceiver is "not found" by a previously working control software such as PowerSDR or Thetis you should check the position of the bootloader switch.
 It's easy for this switch to change position if you moved the radio.
 The control software will not run with the switch in the bootloader position.
 The FPGA LED will flash normally with the switch in either position with valid firmware loaded.